thausfeld/blackJack/README.md

 # Blackjack
-I started this project by making the game playable in the terminal.
+This project was first made in Python which I started by making playable in the terminal.
 Later on, I want to add a GUI and maybe find a way to embed it into my personal website.
+I also made this in C# to learn about the language.

 To play the game, download the 'blackJack.py' file which you can run in your command prompt.
 A round of gameplay should look like this...